-When we visit the cinema, we don’t generally expect the actors to descend from the screen, so we don’t tend to look for line a continuity between the projected image and the world in which we live.
+When we visit the cinema, we don’t generally expect the actors to descend from the screen, so we don’t tend to look for continuity between the projected image and the world in which we live.
 ROSA: The Death of a Composer (1994) invites us to imagine a new kind of theatre, a fusion of opera house and cinema, which stems from Peter Greenaway’s radical vision of a total artwork, or 'mega-cinema'.
 Not surprisingly, the film version of ROSA, created from the 1994 stage production, is much more than a recorded performance.
 Animated words fly across the screen, presenting word-as-image and word-as-text in equal measure, in combination with a dynamic approach to visual framing, all in order to emphasize the artificiality of opera and its conventions.